redhat-cip/software-factory/docs/testing.rst

 verified successfully independently and get merged, but will fail once they are merged together. zuul-merger avoids this by merging several patches during testing.

+Some useful command:
+* Trigger the periodic pipeline at will:
+** zuul enqueue --trigger timer --pipeline periodic --project all --change 0,0

 .. graphviz:: zuul.dot